ryniewiczg/Data-Analyst-portfolio/README.md

 # 📊 Data Analyst Portfolio

-Welcome to my Data Analyst Portfolio — a collection of projects showcasing my skills in **Power BI, data modeling, data visualization, SQL, Python, and analytical storytelling**.
+Welcome to my Data Analyst Portfolio — a collection of projects showcasing my skills in **Power BI, Tableau, data modeling, data visualization, SQL, Python, and analytical storytelling**.
 Each project includes datasets, visuals, documentation, and the final analytical output.

 ---